just214/typescript-playground-plugin-svelte/README.md

 ## More about TypeScript Playground Plugins

+The `src/vendor` directory contains all of the TypeScript type definitions for the TypeScript Playground Plugin API.
+This is the best place to find the various config options, properties, and methods that are available.

 This repo also contains the `CONTRIBUTING.md` guide provided by the TypeScript team.
-It includes more information about how to interact with the playground.
+It includes more information about how to work with plugins.